Sports betting is legal in North Carolina but is not yet available.

 NC Daily Fantasy Sports

 Before it could become law, HB 279 was shot down by lawmakers under pressure from anti-gambling groups.
 The North Carolina Family Policy Council called it a “massive expansion of legalized gambling” despite the fact that thousands of residents already play fantasy sports online.
 This killed North Carolina’s chances to legalize and regulate DFS until at least 2019.

 Currently, fantasy sites operate in North Carolina without interference from the state.
 Although the industry has never been formally legalized, the state has shown no interest in pursuing action against DFS operators.

 Horse Racing Betting in North Carolina

-The legislation that legalized sports betting in 2019 allows both North Carolina tribal casinos to offer off-track racing betting along with wagers on other sports.
-Harrah’s Cherokee Hotel & Casino and Harrah’s Cherokee Valley River are the only two locations where customers may legally bet on horse races.
+The legislation that legalized sports betting in 2019 allows North Carolina tribal casinos to offer off-track racing betting along with wagers on other sports.
+Harrah’s Cherokee Hotel & Casino and Harrah’s Cherokee Valley River have both confirmed they will offer horse racing betting when their sportsbooks open for business.

-A statewide ban on parimutuel betting remains in place across the rest of the state outside of the two tribal casinos.
+A statewide ban on parimutuel betting remains in place across the rest of the state outside of tribal casinos.
 The North Carolina Thoroughbred Association is the only organization in the state devoted to promoting and advancing the horse racing industry in the state.

 Although races are held in NC from time to time, trackside parimutuel wagering remains prohibited.
-You can show up, watch the races and buy food but no betting is allowed.
+Fans may show up, watch the races and buy food but no betting is allowed.
 The ban also includes simulcasting of events within the state and across state lines.
 This ban is the reason why all the major legal horse betting sites in the US do not accept customers from North Carolina.

 Lawmakers introduced legislation to authorize parimutuel wagering in 2019, but the bill failed to pick up traction and died in committee.
 SB 165 would have established a licensing process for off-track wagering providers and set a minimum age of 18.
 The bill would have also required off-track betting operators to remit 20% of total wagering handle to the state.